Crew

 As you reflect on Sunday’s message, here are some guided prayers and scriptures you can use over the next week.
 If you're looking for ways to grow deeper in this specific area, let these words cover, challenge, and encourage you along the way.

-Prayer for Stillness in God’s Presence
+3. Prayer for Courage in Opposition

 Please make sure to submit your head count immediately after crew!